 Recognising the important link between oral health and overall health, over recent years the RFDS has established oral health services in parts of remote and rural Australia.
-These services are provided using fly-in fly-out, mobile and outreach deliver models, and funded by state governments, private investments, or the use of donor funds.
+These services are provided using fly-in fly-out, mobile and outreach deliver models, and funded by state governments, private investments, or the use of donor funds In 2014-15, the RFDS provided oral health services through 11 different programs in all states and territories (except the ACT) and there were 9,845 episodes of dental care provided.
 Royal Flying Doctor Service.
 Remote consultations - often referred to as 'tele-health consultations' form the core of RFDS services.

 These are the calls that come into an RFDS base from individuals or health workers, in rural and remote areas, who require medical assistance or advice from an RFDS doctor.
 The RFDS performed 92,776 telehealth consultations in 2014/2015.
-Graphic: Telehealth doctor Front line of help.
+Graphic: Telehealth doctor Front line of help The remote consultation can be a precursor to other RFDS activities.
+The large majority of remote consultations are conducted over the phone, using satellite and mobile phones.
+As part of the telehealth line, the RFDS has established medical chests around Australia containing a range of pharmaceutical and non-pharmaceutical items, which enable emergency and non-emergency treatment to be given to people living and working in remote areas.
 Royal Flying Doctor Service.
 Royal Flying Doctor Service.
 Aeromedical Emergency Retrieval.
 Royal Flying Doctor Service.
 Using the latest in aviation, medical and communications technology, the Royal Flying Doctor Service works to provide emergency medical and primary health care services to anyone who lives, works or travels in rural and remote Australia.

 Medical services needed by people living in rural and remote areas of Australia are no different to services required in our large cities, but the vast distances that small rural populations have to overcome to access health services, provide a real challenge.
 The Royal Flying Doctor Service works to assist country Australians in many ways.
 With a waiting room of 7.13 million square kilometres, the RFDS provides 24-hour aeromedical emergency services that can reach anywhere, no matter how remote, within hours.